-—Tony Rocha, Sr Field and Business Development Manager
+—Tony Rocha, Business Development Manager

 Popping up all over Texas we are seeing homes built with flexible cellulosic fiber boards, or non-wood structural panels.
 At first glance, it looks (and feels) to me as if one of the three little pigs built a house out of cardboard instead of OSB.
 These homes are vulnerable to complete demolition in storm seasons.
 Past tornadoes have obliterated entire home sites built with these non-wood panels.
 Homeowners are unsuspecting of the sheathing materials used; after all, out of sight, out of mind.
 What really matters are the counter tops, right?

 To shed light on this issue, I sat down with Karyn Beebe, LEED AP and Regional Manager Field Services Division of the American Plywood Association and structural panel expert to discuss.

 First and foremost, I asked Karyn the burning question you’re all dying to know…what is a structural panel?
 Are the flexible cellulosic fiber boards I’m seeing on the ground also qualifying as such?

 Karyn: Generally speaking, a wood structural panel is defined by the IBC and IRC as plywood or OSB.
 For example, the IRC states the following: